Live lobster: value creation throughout the value chain

 The event on September 18th was an opportunity to showcase the facility and introduce the latest technologies for live lobster holding to those in attendance.
 The facility includes the most advanced technologies designed to maximize the quality of live lobster, which will provide Royal Greenland with an advantage over competitors.

 Our solution is for the future

-“We have chosen a water treatment system of high quality, which enables a higher degree of recirculation, stable low water temperatures, high oxygenation and thorough cleaning of impurities from the water.
-This creates an excellent environment to hold live lobster” Simon Jarding, Royal Greenland’s Managing Director of Quin-Sea Fisheries, said at the opening.
-“With our emphasis on the technological solution we ensure becoming a preferred quality supplier when bringing the larger and hard shelled Newfoundland Lobster to the market place - our solution is for the future”.
+“We have chosen a water treatment system of high quality, which enables a higher degree of recirculation, stable and low water temperatures, high oxygenation and thorough cleaning of impurities from the water.
+These combined create an excellent environment to hold live lobster” Simon Jarding, Royal Greenland’s Managing Director of Quin-Sea Fisheries, said at the opening.
+“With our emphasis on the technological solution we ensure becoming a preferred quality supplier when bringing the larger and hard-shelled Newfoundland Lobster to the marketplace - our solution is for the future”.

 The Minister of Fisheries and Land Resources, Gerry Byrne, was also present for the official opening.

 “Quin-Sea Fisheries’ approach will put the province on the seafood market map.
 We are normally market takers and not market makers, and often price takers, not price makers.
 What this enables us to do is to be able to market the product at times when it is most lucrative to do so outside the traditional lobster season, and create a true Newfoundland brand of lobsters,” Minister Byrne said.